olcf/olcf-user-docs/quantum/quantum_systems/ibm_quantum.rst

 individual projects or users from monopolizing a given backend.

 All OLCF users have access to the "premium" (>=20 qubits) and "open" (<20 qubit) devices.
-Since most of the opne devices are shared with the public, queue times will often be longer than the queues for the larger devices.
+Since most of the open devices are shared with the public, queue times will often be longer than the queues for the larger devices.

 Submitting Jobs